• Skip to primary navigation

 Grab a large frosting bag.
 Hold up the tip to the bottom triangle.
 Use scissors to cut the pointy end off the bag so that the tip will sit inside the bag snugly.
 Insert the tip in the bag.

-a close up of swirled frosting used to cover and decorate a cake.
+A close up of swirled frosting used to cover and decorate a cake.

 Flowers on the top of a wedding cake.

 Lastly, head to a floral shop and talk to the florist to get a nice arrangement of flowers and greens in a color that will match the wedding colors.
 Arrange the flowers on the cake.
 Use as many as you like.
-You can completely top the cake like the photo above, or keep the number of flowers used minimally.
+You can completely top the cake like the photo above or keep the number of flowers used minimally.

-two slices of gluten free vanilla cake on white plates
+Two slices of gluten free vanilla cake on white plates.

 After the wedding ceremony, slice the cake and enjoy!